- Create a cycle with timelines (a. Performance b. Administration c. Cycle Management)

 - Once you enable ratings, the rating scale and grade cluster will become visible.
 You are free to edit the rating scale according to what you think is appropriate.
 The grade cluster can also be adjusted accordingly to the rating scale by moving the slider up and down.

-- Additionally, you also have the option to enable Employee Potential, by checking either Enable Potential Rating or Enable Leadership Questionnaire.
+- Additionally, you also have the option to enable Employee Potential by selecting Enable Employee Potential Measurement.
+Once selected, two options become visible, Enable Potential Rating and Enable Leadership Questionnaire.
 If you check Enable Potential Rating, a rating scale will appear right below it.
 This scale is editable and can be edited right there.
 If you check Enable Leadership Questionnaire, you can view the questionnaire.
 The questionnaire cannot be edited however.

 - Additionally, the Cycle Management homepage allows you to restrict the visibility of the cycles to specific users.